phuongnd08/redic-sentinel/README.md

 Or install it yourself as:

-    $ gem install redis-sentinel
+    $ gem install redic-sentinel

 ## Usage

 Specify the sentinel servers and master name

-    Redis.new(master_name: "master1", sentinels: [{host: "localhost", port: 26379}, {host: "localhost", port: 26380}])
+    Redic.new(url, timeout, master_name: "master1", sentinels: [{host: "localhost", port: 26379}, {host: "localhost", port: 26380}])

-Sentinels can also be specified using a URI.
-This URI syntax is required when using Rails.config.cache_store:

-    config.cache_store = :redis_store, { master_name: "master1",
-                                         sentinels: ['sentinel://localhost:26379', 'sentinel://localhost:26380'] }

-After doing the above, you might still see `#<Redis client v3.1.0 for redis://localhost:6379/0>`.
+After doing the above, you might still see `#<Redic client v3.1.0 for redis://localhost:6379/0>`.
-This is fine because redis-sentinel will only try to connect when it is actually required.
+This is fine because redic-sentinel will only try to connect when it is actually required.

-However, if none of the sentinel servers can be reached, a Redis::CannotConnectError will be thrown.
+However, if none of the sentinel servers can be reached, a error will be thrown.

 There are two additional options: